Who We Are

 Discerning: I teach to the various learning styles, relate lessons to real life situations, and emphasize the cultural mandate.
 My students are encouraged to express their opinions, grow through failure, take godly risks, and value lifelong learning.

 Engaged: I winsomely engage my students, emphasizing their high value to God and me.
-I pray for my students, desiring that they see the beauty in following Christ, and that they fulfill their callings before God and mankind.
+I pray for my students, desiring that they see the beauty in following Christ and that they fulfill their callings before God and mankind.

 Involved: I serve and pray for the body of Christ at Covenant Day School.
 I communicate critical matters in person showing the love of Christ each step of the way.